A nonlocal model for heterogeneous material flow on conveyor belts: Introduction

 \section{Introduction}

-In this paper, we consider the Cauchy problem for a system of non-local conservation laws in two space dimensions describing the movement of $N$ classes of objects of different sizes and corresponding maximal densities $R_c>0$, $c=1,\ldots,N$, on a domain $\Omega\subseteq\mathbb{R}^2$.
+In this paper, we consider the Cauchy problem for a system of nonlocal conservation laws in two space dimensions describing the movement of $N\in\N$ classes of objects of different sizes and corresponding maximal densities $R_c>0$, $c=1,\ldots,N$, on a domain $\Omega\subseteq\mathbb{R}^2$.
+This extends a previous result for the scalar case~\cite{Rossietal}.
 The initial-boundary value problem for the particle densities $\brho=(\rho^1,\dots,\rho^N)$ as a function of time $t$ and position $(x,y)\in\Omega$ is given by